milesstoetzner/ini/README.md

     bracketedArray : true,

     /**
-     *  Whether to use `safe` or `unsafe` when retrieving the value of keys or values.
+     *  Whether to use `safe` when retrieving values.
      */

     safe : true

 })
 ```